 Validate input.
 Do not make assumptions about the values of parameters.
 Check parameters for valid ranges and values in the calling and/or called functions before performing any operations.

-Check return values from subprograms.
+Where functions return error values, check the return values before processing any other returned data.

 Enable compiler static analysis checking and resolve compiler warnings.

-Run a static analysis tool.
+Run a static analysis tool to detect anomalies not caught by the compiler.

-Perform range checking
+Perform range checking where not provided by the implementation or programmed by the user(i.e. available in the language but not used), or if automatic range checking is disabled

 Allocate and free memory at the same level of abstraction.